ThinkSwift/swift-swiftian-symbol-kit/README.md

 # SwiftianSymbolKit

-A lightweight Swift Package that provides a custom SF Symbol-style logo for Swiftian.
+A lightweight Swift Package that provides a custom SF Symbol-style logo used in [Swiftian.com](https://swiftian.com), an educational platform for SwiftUI learners and creative coders.

 ## Features